Daltonah/Data_Course_HALL/README.md

 Do I not need to use the git add function everytime?
-I dont think the git shell does well with numbers in names i have concluded you do not need to use git add everytime
+I dont think the git shell does well with numbers in names i have concluded you do not need to use git add everytime I have concluded there is significant delay between when you save in your text editor and whit git will recognize that a change has been made, the delay is a bout one minute.